snaplet/examples/seed/hasura-slack-clone/README.md

 ### Conclusions

-Through this journey, we've showcased the flexibility and power of `snaplet generate` in creating a realistic and intricate database for a Hasura Slack clone.
+Through this journey, we've showcased the flexibility and power of `@snaplet/seed` in creating a realistic and intricate database for a Hasura Slack clone.
 From addressing unexpected data generation results to refining relationships for authenticity, Snaplet proves to be an indispensable tool for developers looking to efficiently model complex data scenarios.

 Whether you're a seasoned developer or just starting out, we hope this guide inspires you to explore the possibilities of Snaplet in your own projects.
 Dive in, experiment, and see how Snaplet can revolutionize your development workflow!